A Dalit and A Brahmin

 Sophie Michel is a 12-year-old writer with a social conscience from the United States of America.

-5 thoughts on “A Dalit and a Brahmin”
+5 thoughts on “A Dalit and A Brahmin”

 1. Thank you, Ed, for allowing Sophie Michel to reach a wider audience with her short story.
 I was reminded of Albert Schweitzer’s distinction between spirituality and ethics, and how the former can undermine the latter if mysticism is self-centered, focused primarily on one’s personal enlightenment or salvation.
 Unfortunately, the “ethical mysticism” Schweitzer advocated, the “reverence for life” which includes not only all human beings but all living things, is rarely talked about.
 Ms. Michel is to be commended for directly, yet delicately, filling this silence.